Malietoa Laupepa

 Susuga Malietoa Laupepa (1841 – 22 August 1898) was the ruler (Malietoa) of Samoa in the late 19th century.
+He was first crowned in 1875.

+During his tenure as King, he fought constant warfare from many contenders to the throne, these battles would make up the First Samoan Civil War, which is documented in A Footnote to History: Eight Years of Trouble in Samoa.

 Personal life

-Laupepa was born in 1841 in Sapapali'i, Savai'i, Samoa.
-His father was Malietoa Mōli and mother was Fa’alaitaua Fuatino Su’apa’ia.
+Laupepa was born in 1841 in Sapapaliʻi, Savaiʻi, Samoa.
+His father was Malietoa Mōli and mother was Faʻalaitaua Fuatino Suʻapaʻia.
 He was raised in Malie, received a religious education at Malua Seminary and was well known as a devout Christian.
 He was the recognized leader of the Sā Mōlī which was based primarily in northern Tuamasaga.
-Laupepa cemented ties with Palauli (the only significant Sā Mōlī support base on Savai‘i) through his marriage to Sisavai‘i Malupo, a daughter of Niuva‘ai of Palauli, Savaii.
-The children of this marriage were two sons named Tanumafili and Siliva‘ai, and daughter Fa‘amuleuatoivao.
+Laupepa cemented ties with Palauli (the only significant Sā Mōlī support base on Savaiʻi) through his marriage to Sisavaiʻi Malupo, a daughter of Niuvaʻai of Palauli, Savaii.
+The children of this marriage were two sons named Tanumafili and Silivaʻai, and daughter Faʻamuleuatoivao.